TheInfernitex/whatsapp-electron/README.md

-# WhatsApp Desktop - Dark Mode Edition
+# WhatsApp Desktop For Linux

 A desktop client for WhatsApp Web built with Electron built for personal use.